Chauncey Golston: Dallas Cowboys

 Golston was selected by the Dallas Cowboys in the third round (84th overall) of the 2021 NFL draft.
-Golston signed his four-year rookie contract with Dallas on July 21, 2021.
-In 2023, Golston was moved from defensive end to defensive tackle.
-During the Cowboys' Week 4 victory over the New England Patriots, Golston caught a pass for a two-point conversion from punter Bryan Anger on a fake extra point attempt.
+He signed his four-year rookie contract with Dallas on July 21, 2021.
+He spent training camp on Active/PUP with a hamstring injury and was activated on the final cut date.
+During the season he was used between defensive end and defensive tackle.
+He appeared in 15 games, posting 33 tackles (one for a loss), one sack and 8 quarterback pressures.